proof88/PGE/PGE/PURE/docpages/internal/README.md

 **Important:** you are reading a markdown file that can be rendered by github, but this and other markdown files are the input for the [official doxygen-generated documentation of PURE](https://proof88.github.io/pure-doc/).
-So please go to that site for full navigation and else, because here you can see only partial content.
+So please go to that site for full navigation and else, if you are not there already.

 # Introduction